 These hand signals then evolved into multiple coaches giving hand signals.
 We’ve seen 3, 4, and sometimes 5 coaches (sometimes players) giving hand signals in football.
 Some coaches are used as dummies, others to signal to certain positions.

 Hand signals in football are nothing new to the game of football.
-However, their popularity has increased with the innovations to the spread of offense.
+However, their popularity has increased with the innovations in the spread of offense.

 Below is a great video by CBS on how Gallaudet students play fast and effectively using only sign language.